To become a Border Force Officer and protect our border and our community, you must be:

 - be able to be deployed at short notice across a range of operational domains

-You may also be required to complete a working with children or vulnerable persons check.
+You may also be required to complete a working with children or vulnerable persons check and meet required psychometric standards.

 Medical, fitness and psychometric standards